RickStrahl/BlogPosts/2019-02/Using-.NET-Standard-with-Full-Framework-.NET/UsingNetStandardWithFullFrameworkNet.md

 For Markdown Monster which even though it's pretty tech focused, about 25% of users are not on .NET 4.7.2 and a good chunk of that is still on .NET 4.6.2/1.
 It'll be a while before I can target 4.7.2 and not turn away a significant chunk of users without them having to update their .NET Runtime.

+### Paket considers pre-4.7.2 Versions of .NET Incompatible with .NET Standard
+As a side note a number of people pointed out to me that Paket - which is an alternate package manager for NuGet packages - considers versions of .NET 4.7.1 and older **incompatible** with .NET Standard so you can't actually install .NET Standard packages for those versions by default.

+Makes sense - Microsoft has acknowledged that using .NET Standard on anything prior to 4.7.2 is *not optimal*, but alas it does work with some of the messy hackery described above.

+At the end of the day though it's **highly recommended** that you **don't use** .NET Standard with 4.7.1 or earlier.

 ##AD##

 ## Concise Example: Using LibGit2Sharp in Markdown Monster